 The easiest way to stop receiving information from us is by opting out of communications through your online account (this is linked to in our communications with you and is accessible at times via your account settings).
 You can also correct your registration details through your online account.

 We will do our best to assist with any queries you have about your personal data.
-You can contact our Group General Counsel at any time using the contact details below.
+We will do our best to assist with any queries you have about your personal data.
+You can email firstname.lastname@example.org at any time to remove your details.
 When you do so, please provide your full name, your preferred contact information, and a summary of your query.

 Stephen Jones (Group General Counsel)

 If you consider our use of your personal information to be unlawful, you have the right to complain to an EU data protection authority where you live, work or where you believe a breach may have occurred.
 This is likely to be the Information Commissioner’s Office in the UK (please see further information on their website: www.ico.org.uk).

 The information set out in this policy is provided to individuals whose personal data we process as data controller, in compliance with our obligations under Articles 13 and 14 of the General Data Protection Regulation 2016/679.

 We suggest that you check back here for updates, as we will update this policy from time to time.